 ENCON Measures - 03 A : Title of Recommendati on : Installation of water level controller to reduce the working time of pumps.
-B Description of Existing System and its Operation System its are operated manually.
-After the tank is filled the pumps are turned 0 manually which leads to wastage of water and increase in operating tire.
-C Description of Proposed: System A water level controller can be installed which eliminates the wastage of water and reduces the operating time of the pump which further leads to reduced energy consumption.
+B Description of Existing System and its Operation Two pumps of 5 kW are used to fill up the tank.
+At present both the pumps are operated manually.
+After the tank is filled the pumps are turned OFF manually which leads to wastage of water and increase in operating time of pumps which leads to increase in energy consumption. c Description of Proposed System A water level controller can be installed which eliminates the wastage of water and reduces the operating time of the pump which further leads to reduced energy consumption.
 D Existing System Actual Electrical Consumption (Kwh/Month) Considering 15 minutes of operation after the tank is filled which results in wastage of approx. 200 litre/day Operation for 240 Days/year, Existing operating condition will consumes Energy Around, 50.25240 = 312.5 kWh Annum .
-(5 kW pump operated for extra 15 minutes for 240 days/year) E : Modified System Proposed System Actual Electrical Consumption (kWh/Month) A water level controller can be installed which eliminates the wastage of water and reduces the operating time of the pump which further leads to reduced energy consumption. : F : Total annual kWh saving/year Per unit Cost (Rs./kWh) 312.5 kWh/Annum 14 Rs./kWh Annual cost saving (Rs./Year) : 4375 Rs./Annum H : Approximate Total Investment Cost : 20,000 Rs I : Simple Payback Period : 4.57 Years : 54 Months
+(5 kW pump operated for extra 15 minutes for 240 days/year) E : Modified System Proposed System Actual Electrical Consumption (kWh/Month) A water level controller can be installed which eliminates the wastage of water and reduces the operating time of the pump which further leads to reduced energy consumption. : F Total annual kWh saving/year Per unit Cost (Rs./kWh) : 312.5 kWh/Annum : 14 Rs./kWh : Annual cost saving (Rs./Year) : 4375 Rs./Annum H : Approximate Total Investment Cost : 20,000 Rs I : Simple Payback Period : 4.57 Years : 54 Months